silicondosa/telecon/README.md

     - The "header files" zip is unzipped as the `include` subdirectory.
     - The zipped "development files" contain the `build` and `lib` subdirectories along with the `wxWidgets.prop` Visual Studio proerty sheet file.
     - The "release DLLs" and "release DLL PDB files" also unzip into the `lib` subdirectory adding additional files to it.
+- To avoid having to hard-code the install directory of wxWidgets into your applications, define wxwin as an environment variable containing the path (C:\wx\3.2.1\) to the files we just downloaded and unzipped.
 - If using DLLs, append the location of wxWidget's DLL files to the `Path` or `PATH` environment variable.
 For example, for wxWidgets 3.2.1 64-bit, the default location of the DLL files is `C:\wx\3.2.1\lib\vc14x_x64_dll\`.
 This allows the DLLs to be found by your application during runtime.

 ## Included prerequisite: wxMathPlot library